 Filmmakers and playwrights use the term "beat" to describe moments in the screenplay that should evoke particular emotional reactions in the audience.
-Although derived from musical beats, this term is less about timing and much more about pacing — specifically about keeping the audience emotionally engaged throughout the whole story.
+Although derived from musical beats, this term is less about timing and much more about pacing — the cyclic shifts in emotional direction and intensity that keep the audience engaged with the story.
 Narrative beats therefore don't have any specific duration, and can, in fact, be found as often as at every line of dialogue or as rarely as at the key turning points of the plot.
 In movies, beats tend to be spaced apart regularly; a string of scenes between two beats is known as a "sequence".

 Narrative beats are not the same as Beats and Beat Panels, which are presentation techniques of pausing the dialogue/action to let something important sink in with the audience (although that "something" is often an underlying narrative beat).